btc-vision/opnet-order-book/docs/NativeSwap.md

 ### **Reservation Model**

-**Problem**: When performing cross-chain or dual-layer swaps (in this case, with real on-chain BTC inputs), you cannot revert a Bitcoin transaction once it's been broadcast to miners.
+**Problem**: When performing on chain or dual-layer swaps (in this case, with real on-chain BTC inputs), you cannot revert a Bitcoin transaction once it's been broadcast to miners.
 If the AMM tries to do a typical “single function call swap” and something fails, the BTC that was already sent can't be undone.